eosnetworkfoundation/docs/docs/40_node-operation/10_getting-started/40_peering.md

 ## How to check peers health

-Some web portals provide periodic reports and/or live reports to check the health of public P2P and API endpoints.
-Again, EOS Nation provides the various exhaustive reports on the status of various endpoints, including the health of block producing nodes, for both the EOS Mainnet and various EOS Testnets:
+Some portals provide periodic reports and/or live monitoring to check the health of public P2P and API endpoints.
+Again, EOS Nation provides extensive reports on the status of various endpoints, including the health of block producing nodes, for both the EOS Mainnet and various EOS Testnets:

 * EOS Mainnet reports: https://validate.eosnation.io/eos/reports/
 * Jungle Testnet reports: https://validate.eosnation.io/jungle4/reports/
 * Kylin Testnet reports: https://validate.eosnation.io/kylin/reports/

-Since the endpoints listed on the above reports are validated and refreshed every 30 minutes, the mere presence of an endpoint on a given report indicates that the endpoint is responsive.
-For more errors detected, you can check the following:
+Since the endpoints listed on the above reports are validated and refreshed every 30 minutes, the mere presence of an endpoint on a given report indicates a *responsive* status.
+For other errors detected during `bp.json` validation, check these resources:

 * EOS Mainnet error report: https://validate.eosnation.io/eos/reports/errors.html
 * Jungle Testnet error report: https://validate.eosnation.io/jungle4/reports/errors.html